AdamUlicny/EcoParse/README.md

 ---
 ## Disclaimer

-The author of this software is not a computer scientist or professional programer!
+The author of this software is not a computer scientist or professional programmer!
 Because of that, most of the code in this repository was created with the help of various AI systems (commonly known as [vibe-coding](https://www.ibm.com/think/topics/vibe-coding)).
 If you spot any mistakes, please inform us.

 ## Contributing